In the Workplace With Friends With Kids

 “Do you tell people you work with – your co-workers, supervisors, or even your boss – that you have myasthenia gravis?”
 This may be one of the toughest things people with MG grapple with.
 If you decide to tell your coworkers, you need to know how to approach the subject and what your legal rights are.

 First off, the decision to notify your employer about your MG is YOUR decision alone.
 You are not legally obligated to tell them.
 But you are encouraged to inform your employer about MG and how it may impact your work.
-If they are unaware of your condition, they may assume that you are lazy, inept or indifferent about your job responsibilities.
-If you chose to let your workplace know about your MG, they may be able to provide a “reasonable accommodation” to help you fulfill your job responsibilities.
+If they are unaware of your condition, they may assume that you are lazy, inept, or indifferent about your job responsibilities.
+If you chose to let your workplace know about your MG, you would be able to request reasonable accommodations to help you fulfill your job responsibilities.
+In the United States, this is a legal requirement under Title I of the Americans with Disabilities Act.

-Effective communication in any job is essential to maintain a good employer/employee relationship.
-Your information will help the employer gain a broader understanding of MG and foster discussion about possible solutions to any challenges that your symptoms may present.
+By sharing your diagnosis, you will help your employer understand MG and foster discussion about possible solutions to any challenges that your symptoms may present.
 Communicate, communicate, and communicate!
 Let your employer know what you need in order to do your job well.
 Your MG should work with your career, not against it.
 Be honest.
 If you’re getting tired, communicate that.
 If you can’t physically do something, let your employer know.
 Work with them to find solutions.
+The Job Accomodation Network may be able to help you and your employer understand your legal rights.

 When someone in the workplace looks at you differently, perhaps because of eyelid ptosis or your inability to smile, use this as a teachable moment.
 Try to explain succinctly.
 You might say, “I see you’re wondering why my eyelids seem so droopy (or why I’m wearing an eye patch, etc.).
-I have MG.
+I have myasthenia gravis.
 It’s an autoimmune disease that causes muscle weakness.
 This is one symptom.
 If you are curious, you can learn more at myasthenia.org.”
-Become the teacher, and share your knowledge to educate people around you.
+The more open you are about what you're going through, the more you will find your support network at work expands.

 Explaining Myasthenia Gravis to Friends